zoltan977/React-NasaImages/README.md

 ## Images of NASA

-ReactJS application that uses the NASA APOD (Astronomy Picture of the Day) API to display the picture or video which belongs to a selected date and its explanation.
-And it can also show random topics(images and explanations)
+ReactJS application that uses the NASA APOD (Astronomy Picture of the Day) API to display the picture or video and its explanation which belongs to a selected date.
+It can show random topics(images and explanations) as well.

 ## Features